pond/dnd/party_ripa/journals/campaign_7/act_2/part_24.md

 1: Thorin casts Locate Animals/Plants, looking for a black dragon.
 He does not detect anything!
 Well, at least that means whatever he is, Karnak is not a full black dragon yet.
 Zorhanna: "Interesting..." - and casts Locate Creature instead; "...a great idea, I didn't think of that..."; she gets a bearing.

-2: We advance≥.
+2: We advance.
 There are a few options; Francesc can see one option, so Thorin sends a moth Familiar down another.

 3: More or less straight ahead there's a big fountain.
 Francesc is fairly sure that's the way to go, given Zorhanna's direction.
 The moth advances and sees a room full of offerings - treasure, urns, metal weapons, plate and cups.